-The Show-Me State is home to more than 50 state parks, so you're never far from some of the best places to experience Missouri's diverse landscape and natural beauty.
-The most popular parks are always worth a stop, but there are plenty more to explore in every region of the state.
+The Show-Me State is home to more than 50 state parks, so you’re never far from some of the best places to experience Missouri’s diverse landscape and natural beauty.
+The state’s most popular parks are always worth a stop, but there are plenty more to explore in every region of the state.

-Dramatic bluffs and hardwood forests surround one of Missouri's largest lakes at Harry S Truman State Park.
-Located on a peninsula with plenty of water views, the park offers hiking, mountain biking, picnicking, fishing and boating.
+Dramatic bluffs and hardwood forests surround one of Missouri’s largest lakes at Harry S Truman State Park.
+Located near Warsaw on a peninsula with plenty of water views, the park offers hiking, mountain biking, picnicking, fishing and boating.

 Discover fascinating geologic features at Rock Bridge Memorial State Park, five miles south of Columbia.
 Take the boardwalk to a natural rock bridge, passing numerous sinkholes and springs along the way.
-The park also has trails for hikers, mountain bikers and horseback riders as well as picnic sites.
+The park also has trails for hikers, mountain bikers and horseback riders as well as picnic areas.

-You'll find secluded picnic sites and sweeping views of the Missouri River at Weston Bend State Park, a short drive from Kansas City.
-The park's scenic overlook is accessible for people with disabilities.
-Trails include a 3-mile paved path that takes hikers and cyclists through the woody terrain.
+You’ll find secluded picnic sites and sweeping views of the Missouri River at Weston Bend State Park, a short drive from Kansas City.
+The park’s scenic overlook is accessible for people with disabilities.
+Trails include a 3-mile paved path that takes hikers and cyclists through the wooded terrain.

 A paved bicycle path circles a 100-acre lake at Watkins Mill State Park, near Excelsior Springs.
 Fishing and picnicking are popular activities here.
 The park is adjacent to the Watkins Woolen Mill State Historic Site, a National Historic Landmark.